-- atypical or unusual transactions; - transactions whose equivalent-value exceeds Euro 25 million (reduced to Euro 10 million in January 2014), with the exception of those transactions excluded from the scope of application of the procedure.
+- atypical or unusual transactions; - transactions whose equivalent-value exceeds Euro 10 million, with the exception of those transactions excluded from the scope of application of the procedure.

 As observed above with reference to the transactions of minor importance carried out directly by Enel, also for the transactions carried out through subsidiaries it is provided that, if the board of directors of the Company, or the competent delegated body on the basis of the applicable structure of powers in force from time to time, has issued a favourable opinion concerning the carrying out of transactions of subsidiaries which are relevant for the purposes of the procedure, although the related parties committee issued a negative opinion, Enel shall make available to the public a specific document containing the reasons for disregarding such opinion.